 How do we begin to utilize online fundraising techniques in North Carolina public libraries?
-Carolyn Fox identifies four steps to incorporating the Internet into a development program.
-Understanding the limitations and possibilities of technology is the first step.
+Carolyn Fox identifies four steps to incorporating the Internet into a development program.15 Understanding the limitations and possibilities of technology is the first step.
 While libraries are aware that they need to incorporate technology into their organizations, they often do not recognize what effect this may have on the library as a whole.

 The second step is to understand the Internet itself.
 The Internet is unlike any technology to come before it.
 It has transformed our understanding of community by creating its own culture and language.
-People approach and interact with each other very differently on the Internet than in traditional settings.
+People approach and interact with each other very differently on the Internet

+An Internet fundraising strategy needs a vision, goals, and objectives.
+A fly-by-night idea without guidance can do more damage than not doing anything at all. than in traditional settings.
 A set of unwritten rules called "netiquette," which governs interaction on the Internet, has emerged.
 Understanding netiquette is the key to approaching donors and supporters online.